allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 So why don’t we start with something else?

 Let’s choose technology!
 Let’s go into React frontend, Java+Spring backend, some SQL as persistence.
-To present a clickable version to our customer we need some warm-up work to set-up an environment, create a deployable service version or GUI mockups, configure persistence and so on.
+To present a clickable version to our customer we need some warm-up work to set up an environment, create a deployable service version or GUI mockups, configure persistence and so on.
-In general to pay attention to technical details — a necessary code to set-up something working, of which non-devs are usually not aware.
+In general to pay attention to technical details — a necessary code to set up something working, of which non-devs are usually not aware.
 It simply has to be done before we start talking about nitty-gritty for business logic.